 Chances are the question you have is one others want to know the answer to as well!

-Your question could be something about quiet times, a problem you or someone you know is struggling with, a marriage question, church, theology or a question about something you’ve often wondered about.
-Whatever it is, I’ll try to answer your question to the best of my abilities, based on what the Bible teaches and give suggestions to address your concern and situation.
+Your question could be something about quiet times, a problem you or someone you know is struggling with, a marriage question, church, theology, something from the Bible, or a question about something you’ve often wondered about.

 There are two ways to ask a question – Record a voice message or type your question in.

 Write out your question below and I’ll read it out when I answer it.

 Don’t forget to indicate whether you want me to use your name or not.